MetOffice/CMEW/doc/source/user_guide/configuring_datasets.rst

 AutoAssess metrics expect a reference and an evaluation run.
 |CMEW| identifies these by the names of the model run sections in the ``rose-suite.conf`` file;
-the reference run must be named **ref** and the evaluation run named **exp**.
+the reference run must be named **reference** and the evaluation run named **experiment**.
-Any additional runs will be ignored by AutoAssess but will be passed to the ESMValTool recipes in exactly the same way as the evaluation run "exp".
+Any additional runs will be ignored by AutoAssess but will be passed to the ESMValTool recipes in exactly the same way as the evaluation run "experiment".
 These runs may be named as any other string.
 If the clone button is used, the default is "1", "2" and so on.